- Collection Audit & Solutions

 New conservation techniques

-At the Nicolas Lemmens Studio, we have been dealing with these challenges for many years.
+At the Lemmens Art Conservation, we have been dealing with these challenges for many years.
 We have found solutions to seemingly impossible cases and pushed the boundaries of conservation techniques while keeping the fundamental principles of quality conservation: Efficiency, stability and reversibility of each one of our materials and interventions.

 Besides traditional materials such as stone, bronze and wood, contemporary sculpture includes plastic objects, glass, ceramic objects, wax, textiles, paper; all kinds of metal alloys, organic materials, and time based media not included; effectively any material that mankind may use or have produced.